Fire Alarm Construction Standards

 The quantity of these modules will be determined based upon the individual needs of each building, other modules may also be added to meet the needs of a particular building.

 Smoke Detection Systems shall comply with NFPA 72 requirements for smoke detection.
 Smoke detection devices in any one building shall be of one manufacture (JCi Simplex) and shall be connected as a part of the fire alarm system.
 Smoke detectors shall be addressable with adjustable sensitivity (from the control panel).
 The fire alarm system shall include relays for output signals to shut down fans, close dampers, and operate door releases, where required, as a result of smoke detector operation.
 These smoke detectors shall be: JCi Simplex True Alarm Smoke Sensor, JCi Simplex True Alarm Smoke Sensor Base, JCi Simplex True Alarm Smoke Sensor Base with Relay, used in conjunction with the Smoke Sensor when a programmable relay would be needed, such as to release door holders.
-Smoke detectors shall typically be ceiling mounted unless coordinated with UC Construction Management for project conditions.
+Smoke detectors shall typically be ceiling mounted unless coordinated with the University’s Project/Construction Management for project conditions.
 Ceiling mounted smoke detectors shall also be at least 4 inches from the wall.

-Smoke detectors and Duct Detectors shall not be located in areas subject to high humidity, steam, or other expected potential nuisance alarms.
+Smoke detectors shall not be located in areas subject to high humidity, steam, or other expected potential nuisance alarms.
 If alternate placement of the smoke detector is not possible, the use of combination heat/rate-of-rise detectors should be considered for these locations.
 Smoke detectors shall not be located directly in the airstream of supply registers.
 The detectors shall be placed at least 3 feet from the supply register.

 Smoke Detectors in Electrical Rooms shall be placed in electrical rooms for early detection of smoke in the event that switchgear equipment is in danger of exploding.